Hey running, I am back.

 Week 1 Journal:

-Sunday: I should exclude Sunday because I couldn’t do anything on a Sunday.
+Sundays should be excluded because I couldn’t do anything on a Sunday.
 I had basic chores I needed to do and I’d like to rest too.
 I couldn’t do any workout nor any running.

 My first week of training didn’t go out as I planned.
 I feel a tiny bit disappointed but I’m still proud of myself for trying to do this.
 Sometimes, circumstances like the weather or bodily changes could happen that will alter your plans.
 I couldn’t do anything about it anymore.
 But, I will do a better job next week.